VictorSuarezL/vsslledo/content/post/getting-started.md

 image = "https://raw.githubusercontent.com/gcushen/hugo-academic/master/images/theme-1950s.png"
 caption = "1950s"
 +++

+Tips:
+- You can use [blogdown](https://bookdown.org/yihui/blogdown/) a great package made by [Yihui Xie](https://yihui.name), [Amber Thomas](https://amber.rbind.io) and [Alison](https://alison.rbind.io).
+- If you want to update blogdown with GitHub read this [Alison's post](https://alison.rbind.io/post/up-and-running-with-blogdown/) is a must.

 **Academic** is a framework to help you create a beautiful website quickly.
 Perfect for personal sites, blogs, or business/project sites.
 [Check out the latest demo](https://themes.gohugo.io/theme/academic/) of what you'll get in less than 10 minutes.
 Then head on over to the [Quick Start guide](https://sourcethemes.com/academic/docs/) or take a look at the [Release Notes](https://sourcethemes.com/academic/updates/).